nick-harley/nick-harley.github.io/publications.md

 title: Publications
 ---

-Harley, N. & Wiggins, G. A. (2022).
+(IN PROGRESS) Harley, N. & Wiggins, G. A. (2022).
 Common Hierarchical Abstract Knowledge Representa- tion for Anything: Integration and reasoning with heterogeneous knowledge sources using dependent type theory.

-Harley, N. & Wiggins, G. A. (2022).
+(IN PROGRESS) Harley, N. & Wiggins, G. A. (2022).
 Abstract representation of musical knowledge for collab- orative scholarship.

-Wiggins, G. A., Homer, S., Harley, N. & Loro Velardo, F. (2022).
+(IN PROGRESS) Wiggins, G. A., Homer, S., Harley, N. & Loro Velardo, F. (2022).
 A new approach to oscillatory representations of percepts and sequential abstract predictive knowledge in music.
 Journal of Cognition.

 Carnovalini, F., Harley, N., Homer, S. T., Rodà, A. & Wiggins, G. A. (2021).
 Meta-Evaluating Quantitative Internal Evaluation: A Practical Approach for Developers.
 In Proceedings of the 12th International Conference on Computational Creativity (ICCC ’21), (pp. 213-217).